Industrial Hearing Screenings

 Industrial hearing screenings are useful for hunters, law enforcement officers, construction workers, factory workers, woodworkers, machinists, and many other individuals who participate in loud activities occupationally or recreationally.
 If you work in noise, it is time to start being proactive about protecting your hearing.
 Please Contact Us for a consultation about custom hearing protection.

-HES offers three industrial testing options that can be used for both baseline and annual hearing testing.
+HES offers two industrial testing options that can be used for both baseline and annual hearing testing.

-Hearing Evaluation Services has three testing options for consideration:
+Hearing Evaluation Services has two testing options for consideration:

 - On-Site Trailer: A mobile test trailer equipped with two sound booths and a small waiting area.
 Recommended for larger companies where a lot of employees require testing.

-- Hearing Evaluation Services: Employees can come to our Amherst or Orchard Park locations.
-This is recommended for smaller businesses interested in eliminating the transportation fee for the mobile unit.
+- Hearing Evaluation Services: Employees can come to any of our locations.
+This is recommended for smaller businesses interested in eliminating the transportation fee for the mobile unit and also for retests to assure that the test environment is at the most favorable following a possible Standard Threshold Shift.

 Hearing Conservation Program